roadkell/ascii-logos/README.md

 * Alt versions of some logos, as well as plain ASCIIs, are also available.
 Enjoy!

+Legal disclaimer:
-Disclaimer: I am not affiliated with IBM or Lenovo.
+* I am not affiliated with IBM or Lenovo.
 All trademarks, logos and brand names are the property of their respective owners.
 Use of these names, trademarks and brands does not imply endorsement.
+* For guidelines on the permitted uses of the IBM logo, refer to <https://www.ibm.com/design/language/ibm-logos/8-bar/>.
+* For guidelines on the permitted uses of the ThinkPad logo, refer to <https://www.lenovo.com/us/en/legal/copytrade/>.